strefethen/vapi-express/README.md

 # vapi-express
 Basic nodejs Express app to access the VMware vAPI REST endpoint using JavaScript.

-**NOTE:** This app is for demonstration purposes only and should NOT be used against your production vSphere environment until/unless you have thoroughly reviewed the code and understand what its doing.
+**NOTE:** This app is for **demonstration purposes only** and should NOT be used against your production vSphere environment until/unless you have thoroughly reviewed the code and understand what its doing.

 ## Screenshot

 ![Sample /host API call](/sample.png?raw=true "Optional Title")

+## How it works
+When you "login" the credentials are passed to the vAPI endpoint and the nodejs server will keep the cookie returned from the endpoint and remain logged in.
+Subsequent calls will resubmit the cookie to allow the request to succeed.
+There is no sessoin management included in this demo as it's for illustration purposes only.
+Any user who accesses the site once logged in will be able to execute the included API calls.
+By default the application only makes use of read-only API calls and does not perform any CRUD operations beyond read.

 ## Requirements
 NodeJS